OUR CURRENT RESEARCH PROGRAMS

 2) Pathogenesis of facioscapulohumeral muscular dystrophy (FSHD).

 Our FSHD studies focus on the regulation of expression and mechanism of action of a cytotoxic protein, DUX4-FL, that is aberrantly expressed in the skeletal muscles of FSHD patients.
 Many of our experiments use cultures of myogenic cells from FSHD patients or muscle biopsies.
 For example, we are analyzing how DUX4-FL expression leads to pathogenic changes in FSHD myotubes to determine how the diseased cells may differ from myoblasts obtained from healthy people and patients with non-FSHD muscle diseases.
 Our most recent work has shown that, while DUX4-FL overexpression can lead rapidly to myotube cell death, a lower level of expression, probably more representative of what occurs in muscle, can lead to more subtle pathological changes.
-In particular, DUX4-FL expression lead to inhibition of protein turnover (altered proteostasis) and nuclear aggregation of the key RNA-binding protein TDP-43.
+In particular, DUX4-FL expression leads to inhibition of protein turnover (altered proteostasis) and nuclear aggregation of the key RNA-binding proteins TDP-43 and FUS.
 Our findings suggest that FSHD may share pathogenic mechanisms with other diseases (e.g., ALS, inclusion body myopathy) in which similar changes are found.

 3) Mitochondria in neuromuscular disease.